Software & Tools

 Frequently Asked Questions

-Can I switch from my current booking software?
-Yes.
+Q: Can I switch from my current booking software?
+A: Yes.
 Most platforms allow client data export.
 SpaSphere includes white-glove migration as part of onboarding.
 Read our step-by-step switching guide.

-SpaSphere combines booking, deposits, reminders, treatment programs, Skin SOAP notes, and a branded website in one flat-rate platform.
+SpaSphere combines booking, deposits, reminders, treatment plans, Skin SOAP notes, and a branded website in one flat-rate platform.
 See if it fits how you work.

 Try SpaSphere for $1 for 30 days.